izivkov/CasioGShockSmartSync/README.md

 ## Announcements

+***Note:*** *Starting from version v21.4, we have temporarily disabled automatic translation because it is causing instability for some users who are unable to access Google Services.*
+*We will reintroduce it once we are able to resolve the issue.*

 We now support most languages through automatic translation, powered by the [DynamicResourceTranslator](https://github.com/izivkov/DynamicResourceTranslator) library.

 We highly value your feedback to improve translations for specific languages, allowing us to fine-tune the translated text.